 This again is where computerized chargers pay for themselves many times over so you can see how much capacity the battery takes allowing you to adjust your flight times accordingly to stay within that 80% rule to get the most life out of your pack.

-If you don't have a computerized charger to confirm the amount of capacity, another good indicator is to measure the open circuit voltage (no load voltage) of the pack or individual cells after a flight/drive with a digital volt meter or other similar digital device.
-An 80% discharged LiPo cell, will give an approximate open circuit voltage of 3.73 to 3.75 volts.
-A 3S LiPo pack therefore would show about 11.19 to 11.25 volts after a flight when it's about 80% discharged, a 6S pack would be about 22.44 volts.
+If you don't have a computerized charger to confirm the amount of capacity, another good indicator is to measure the open circuit voltage (no load voltage) of the pack or individual cells right after a flight/drive with a digital volt meter or other similar digital voltage measuring device.
+An 80% discharged LiPo cell, will give an approximate open circuit voltage of 3.72 to 3.74 volts.
+A 3S LiPo pack therefore would show about 11.2 volts after a flight when it's about 80% discharged, a 6S pack would be in the 22.4 volt region.
+The longer you wait after the flight/drive, the less accurate this voltage method of determining an 80% percent discharge works because as the pack rests after the flight, the resting open circuit voltage will increase slightly, perhaps up to 3.76 volts or so.

 Another rating???
 Yep, the first 3 are industry standards and as was mentioned with that last one (C discharge ratings), is used by the manufacturers to market their product or justify a higher price and realistically can't be verified, but they are still a good general guide line when choosing a pack.